SSkipr/AeronauticaHelper/README.md

 - Game crashes
 - When you approach the destination (the ship will stop too)

-Major alerts, such as the cases above, will include an @everyone ping, while non-major alerts will not receive a ping.
+Major alerts, such as the cases above, will include an @everyone ping, while non-major alerts will not receive one.

 **AutoSteer** gets the current bearing and matches it to the destination.
 Automated keystrokes are then performed to adjust accordingly.⭐**Essentially, assuming everything works properly, you will pull out your ship to open sea and come back when you get a notification.**

 ---

-## Installation:
+## 🪟🍎 Installation:

+**This code is supported by both Windows and MacOS!**
+If you are not using the [compiled version](https://github.com/SSkipr/AeronauticaHelper/releases), you must follow the instructions below (if you have previous Python experience, feel free to skip around):

 ### 1. **Python Environment**